 5. Anxiety

 Anxiety is characterized by excessive over-worrying over situations that have not happened and by an exaggerated fear of a negative event occurring.
 This feeling causes physical symptoms like increase heart rate, fatigue, nausea and even muscular pain.
-Learn more about what can cause anxiety and how symptoms present during an anxiety attack.
+Learn more about what can cause an anxiety attack and way it can present.

 Some medications can lead to the emergence of nausea, like continued use of antidepressants such as sertraline and fluoxetine.
 Corticosteroids, antibiotics and anti-inflammatories may also increase stomach acid production which can cause nausea.